 What are the most useful CS:GO console commands?
 Like with many of Valve’s other games, Counter-Strike: Global Offensive can exploit the power of the Source engine console to give you more options and better settings.
-It’s just as important for improving at the game as knowing where to aim guns and grenades - plus it can even make practicing that easier and more efficient.
-Being a Steam game, it also has launch options that can be configured to customise stuff before you’re even loaded in.
+It’s just as important for improving at the game as knowing where to aim guns and grenades – plus, it can even make practising that much easier and more efficient.
+Being a Steam game, CS:GO also has launch options that can be configured to customise elements before you’re even loaded in.

 All Counter-Strike: Global Offensive veterans will tell you that matches of skilled players can be won and lost on the smallest of margins.
 A smoke grenade lobbed an inch to the left of the optimum location can reveal your push to the enemy team, for instance.
 Ensure you have all the knowledge you need to win with the best CS:GO console commands.

 Below we’ll break down all the best console commands and launch options, and even recommend what you should change in your config files to give you the biggest advantage possible.

 What are the best CS:GO launch options?

 To input launch options, head over to Steam, right click on CSGO and go to properties.
 Hit ‘Set Launch Options…’ and a box will pop up.
 The syntax for commands put into this box is -[command] and then a space before the next one or any additional values that might be required.
 We’ll get into specifics with each command as we go.

 Load console on game start

 This will enable the console as soon as you get into the game.
 It’s useful for making sure your config files have loaded properly, but unlike with Counter-Strike: Source, it isn’t required to make the console show up when you press its hotkey (more on this later).

 Turns off the Valve intros, saving you precious seconds every time you boot into the game